 - strengthening multi-sectoral cooperation and cooperation with organisations and employers

-The reform will increase the municipal responsibility for promoting integration.
+The reform increases the municipal responsibility for promoting integration.
 Municipalities have previously been responsible for the promotion of integration and the reception of refugees.
-Following the TE24 reforms, they will also be responsible for the organisation of employment services.
+Following the TE24 reforms, they are also responsible for the organisation of employment services.

 New tasks have been assigned to municipalities, including the organisation of low-threshold guidance and counselling services and the municipality or employment authority preparing an integration programme, which is a set of services in early-stage integration.
 The employment authorities are responsible for the organisation of services for persons who are jobseekers.
 The Integration Act includes provisions on the minimum contents of an integration programme drawn up by a municipality/employment authority.
 Pursuant to the Act, integration programmes will need to include a new multilingual civic orientation, for example.
 Going forward, integration training will include a final examination of Finnish or Swedish proficiency.

-The new Act will expand the target group of integration services.
-Going forward, the employment authority will be responsible for conducting an assessment of service needs related to integration and skills (referred to as an assessment of service needs related to skills and integration in the legislation) for immigrants who are unemployed jobseekers and whose first residence permit, right of residence or residence card was issued no more than three years prior.
+The Act has expanded the target group of integration services.
+The employment authority is responsible for conducting an assessment of service needs related to integration and skills (referred to as an assessment of service needs related to skills and integration in the legislation) for immigrants who are unemployed jobseekers and whose first residence permit, right of residence or residence card was issued no more than three years prior.
 The municipality is responsible for carrying out an assessment of service needs related to skills and integration for immigrants who are receiving social assistance on a non-temporary basis, receive child home care allowance, have a refugee background, are unaccompanied minors and for persons who request an assessment or regarding whom the authorities have been contacted as referred to in section 9 of the Act and who are deemed to need such an assessment, provided that no more than three years have elapsed from the issuance of their first residence permit, right of residence or residence card.
 For some, the service needs related to integration and skills are assessed on a multi-sectoral basis in cooperation with the wellbeing services county.

-Under the new legislation, the maximum duration of integration plans will be shortened to two years as a rule.
-However, the grounds for extension laid out in the legislation will remain unchanged (e.g. the need for special measures, parental leave, illness or injury).
+The maximum duration of integration plans was shortened to two years as a rule.
+However, the grounds for extension laid out in the legislation have remained unchanged (e.g. the need for special measures, parental leave, illness or injury).
 The legislation also includes new grounds for extension, including an extension on the basis of part-time participation in an integration plan for a person receiving child home care allowance.
 The legislation also includes amendments to the conditions for supporting self-motivated studies and the criteria for extending the integration plan for a person under 25 years of age to enable them to complete their self-motivated studies.

 Services promoting integration will be organised as part of the new integration programme drawn up by the municipality/employment authority, through services provided by the municipality, employment authority, wellbeing services county and the Social Insurance Institution of Finland (Kela), as well as through the activities of organisations, associations or communities.
 The new Act also lays out provisions on the role of different authorities in planning, developing and monitoring the promotion of integration.

 The comprehensive reform of the Integration Act is linked to the TE24 reform, in which the responsibility for organising public employment services, the procurement tasks related to the public employment services provided by Centres for Economic Development, Transport and the Environment (ELY Centres) and services in payment matters related to the public employment services of the KEHA Centre is transferred to municipal employment authorities.
-Starting from 1 January 2025, employment services will be transferred to employment areas, which will be municipalities or municipal co-management areas.
-A total of 45 employment areas will be formed.
+Starting from 1 January 2025, employment services have been transferred to employment areas, which are municipalities or municipal co-management areas.
+A total of 45 employment areas have been formed.

-The comprehensive reform of the Integration Act has been prepared concurrently with the TE24 reform, and the reforms will take effect at the same time on 1 January 2025.
+The comprehensive reform of the Integration Act has been prepared concurrently with the TE24 reform, and the reforms took effect at the same time on 1 January 2025.

 Following the TE24 and KOTO 24 reforms, municipalities will have overall responsibility for the promotion of immigrant integration.
 The municipal employment authority will be responsible for the organisation of services for integration customers who are jobseekers.
 Services for integration customers who are jobseekers will be governed by both the Act on the Organisation of Employment Services and the Integration Act.
 A municipality can organise services promoting integration for immigrants who are not within the scope of employment services either alone or in cooperation with other municipalities.
 The employment authority can also organise services promoting integration for immigrants who are not within the scope of employment services if the municipalities agreed on such an arrangement.